Take your business to next level

 Send the Signature: Include the generated signature with your request.

-The wp_statistics_request_signature_enabled
+wp_statistics_request_signature_enabled

 filter allows developers to enable or disable the signature verification process for incoming requests.
 This can be useful for environments where signature verification is not required or for debugging purposes.